calvwng/Dho123.github.io/README.md

+# Example Credits

+The following is GitHub user gelisam's open source game "Push and Fork" (https://github.com/gelisam/game-off-2012), modified to use our Voice4Game.js library to enable voice commanded control.

 # Push and Fork, having fun with time

 This is a puzzle game in which you carry a fork, push blocks, and go back in time.